Ivan the Terrible: Unconfirmed marriages

-In 1581, Ivan beat his pregnant daughter-in-law, Yelena Sheremeteva, for wearing immodest clothing, which may have caused her to suffer a miscarriage.
-Upon learning of the altercation, his second son, also named Ivan, engaged in a heated argument with his father.
-The argument ended with the elder Ivan fatally striking his son in the head with his pointed staff.
-The event is depicted in the famous painting by Ilya Repin, Ivan the Terrible and his son Ivan on Friday, 16 November 1581, better known as Ivan the Terrible killing his son.
+Some contemporary and later foreign accounts alleged that Ivan IV maintained a close relationship with the courtier Fyodor Basmanov, a member of the oprichnina guard.
+According to these reports, when the boyar Dmitry Ovchinin mocked Basmanov over his intimacy with the tsar, Ivan allegedly killed Ovchinin in a fit of rage.
+However, modern historians regard these claims—recorded mainly by hostile or second-hand sources—as anecdotal and unsubstantiated by Russian chronicles.

 Arts

 Ivan was a poet and a composer of considerable talent.
-His Orthodox liturgical hymn, "Stichiron No. 1 in Honor of St. Peter", and fragments of his letters were put into music by the Soviet composer Rodion Shchedrin.
+His Orthodox liturgical hymn, "Stichiron No. 1 in Honor of St. Peter", and fragments of his letters were set to music by the Soviet composer Rodion Shchedrin.
 The recording, the first Soviet-produced CD, was released in 1988 to mark the millennium of Christianity in Russia.

-Epistles
+Letters

-D. S. Mirsky called Ivan "a pamphleteer of genius".
-The letters are often the only existing source on Ivan's personality and provide crucial information on his reign, but Harvard professor Edward L. Keenan has argued that the letters are 17th-century forgeries.
-That contention, however, has not been widely accepted, and most other scholars, such as John Fennell and Ruslan Skrynnikov, have continued to argue for their authenticity.
-Recent archival discoveries of 16th-century copies of the letters strengthen the argument for their authenticity.Martin, pp. 328–29.
+D. S. Mirsky (1958) called Ivan "a pamphleteer of genius".
+The exchange of letters attributed to Ivan and his former vassal Andrey Kurbsky, who defected to Lithuania in 1564, is often said to be the only existing source on Ivan's personality that could provide crucial information on his reign, but Harvard professor Edward L. Keenan (1971) has argued that the letters are 17th-century forgeries.
+That contention, however, has not been widely accepted (exceptions include Donald Ostrowski and Brian Boeck); most other scholars, such as John Fennell and Ruslan Skrynnikov, have continued to argue for their authenticity.
+The most frequently cited argument by proponents of authenticity is the 1987 Morozov article on a manuscript, variously dated to 1594–95 or the 1620s, of the first Kurbskii letter to Ivan, which Martin (2007) asserted "has substantially strengthened the argument for the authenticity of the correspondence".
+Skeptics point out that Morozov later acknowledged the 1620s as the date of composition, and that he never followed-up his preliminary findings with a separate study that he called for.